 Now, a 1-in-27 chance of avoiding a cardiovascular event may not sound like much to some people.
 But from a prevention perspective, that’s considered a pretty good risk reduction.
 For comparison, when people with known cardiovascular disease take a statin to lower cholesterol and lower their risk, they have a 1-in-83 chance of avoiding death due to taking the statin.

-What about in older adults who are frail?
+What about older adults who are frail?
 Do they benefit from a lower BP goal as well?
 SPRINT-Senior found that they do: the researchers did assess the frailty level of participants, and found that intensive treatment provided a similar risk reduction (for cardiovascular events and for mortality) as in non-frail participants.

 Harms of intensive treatment: